 Here is the Getting Started Guide for XSEDE.

 Training and workshops on various topics are available throughout the year.

 XSEDE compute resources are administrated by several universities and institutions across the country.
 These compute resources include various powerful computer clusters for high-performance computing (HPC), high throughput computing (HTC) and cloud computing.
 In particular, XSEDE provides the following kinds of resources that are not available on the BU SCC (Please see the technical summary of SCC).

-- An extremely large number of CPU cores.
+- An extremely large number of compute nodes and cores.

 - A large number of advanced GPUs.

 There are 160 GPUs on SCC.
 Many XSEDE clusters provides much more GPUs with newest architectures (such as K40 and K80).
 The cluster

 XStreamis designed particularly for GPU computation.
 If you want to use more GPUs or to explore new GPU architectures, you might consider using XSEDE resources.